ShadowBL1TZ-Official/afk-bot/replit.md

 - Secure admin token authentication system
 - Unified console with filtering by log type (Chat, Server, Console, Auth, Errors)
 - Chat input for sending messages and commands to the Minecraft server
+- Minecraft version selection with popular versions (1.21.1 down to 1.8.9)
 - Auto-reconnection and AFK prevention features

 ## Configuration